denisphp/webscarper/README.md

 It scans all publications on each flow and if it finds any it takes URL of publication and goes by it URL grab title, html and stores to PostgreSQL.
 Web scarper has console application which is scan resources in background every 2 hours looking for new publications and once a day for getting publication versions if any.
 Frequency of scanning can be easily changed by changing /etc/crontab.
-Also you can grab new publications manually by using console commands:
+Also you can grab publications manually by using console commands:
 * Get new articles
 ```
 vagrant ssh